arnaudbos/i-rant/content/loom-part-3-async.md

 I prefer to think about _blocking_ and _non-blocking_ as runtime properties.
-Likewise, I much prefer using _asynchronous_ in opposition to _synchronous_ when talking about an API or _programming style_. **Conflating sync/async and blocking/non-blocking is a source of confusion.** In fact, I argue that both are orthogonal.
+Likewise, I much prefer using _asynchronous_ in opposition to _synchronous_ when talking about an API or _programming style_. **Conflating sync/async as thread-blocking/non-thread-blocking is a source of confusion.** In fact, both are orthogonal.

 But there's a reason why both are often mixed-up.